-- The focus of the distributed risk structure is purely on risk (generating risk information, monitoring compliance with limits, ensuring compliance with regulatory risk capital requirements, reviewing risk adjusted performance, generating risk information for the risk officer). - The distributed risk function has matrix reporting responsibilities whereby every business unit identifies the risk and report directly to the risk officer. - The central risk management function (conducted by the Risk Management Officer) reports to the Deputy Managing Director or the CEO and Managing Director in his absence (establishing Board risk policies with Senior Management including tolerance of risk expressed in terms of quantum of capital which is placed at risk, establishment of risk valuation methodologies, updating and reviewing risk limits and policies, recommending new products, establishment of risk reporting framework, development and implementation of capital allocation policies). - Under the approved ICAAP and its pertaining risk policies and procedures, the selected approach for risk management framework is distributed risk management whereby each business unit (the first line of defence) is responsible for ongoing identification, assessment, control, monitoring, reporting and mitigation of risks of their respective risk exposures.
-Oversight and governance is provided through dedicated Board Committees and risk support function from the Risk Management Officer and Senior Management (second line of defence).
-Finally independent assurance is provided by Internal Audit and the Audit and Risk Committee (third line of defence).
+- The focus of the distributed risk structure is purely on risk (generating risk information, monitoring compliance with limits, ensuring compliance with regulatory risk capital requirements, reviewing risk adjusted performance, generating risk information for the risk officer). - The distributed risk function has matrix reporting responsibilities whereby every business unit identifies the risk and report directly to the risk officer. - The central risk oversight function (conducted by the Chief Risk Officer) reports to -the CEO and Managing Director and alongside the direct reporting to the Risk Committee (establishing Board risk policies with Senior Management including tolerance of risk expressed in terms of quantum of capital which is placed at risk, establishment of risk valuation methodologies, updating and reviewing risk limits and policies, recommending new products, establishment of risk reporting framework, development and implementation of capital allocation policies). - Under the approved ICAAP and its pertaining risk policies and procedures, the selected approach for risk management framework is distributed risk management whereby each business unit (the first line of defence) is responsible for ongoing identification, assessment, control, monitoring, reporting and mitigation of risks of their respective risk exposures.
+Oversight and governance is provided through dedicated Board Committees and risk support function from the Chief Risk Officer and Senior Management (second line of defence).
+Finally independent assurance is provided by Internal Audit and the Audit Committee and Risk Committee (third line of defence).

 This process is applied to all risks which could have a significant impact on the Bank if they were to materialise.
-Such material risk represents the bank's risk profile and is reviewed and reassessed at least annually as part of the internal capital adequacy assessment process (ICAAP) and Individual Liquidity Adequacy Assessment (ILAA).
+Such material risk represents the bank's risk profile and is reviewed and reassessed at least annually as part of the internal capital adequacy assessment process (ICAAP) and Individual Liquidity Adequacy Assessment Process (ILAAP).
 The most significant risks categories the Bank is exposed to are: credit risk, market risk (currency risk), interest rate risk in non-trading book, liquidity risk and operational risk.
 For each risk the following risk management practices have been adopted in line with the bank's risk management framework: